Sponsored Content

 They say it’s not easy being green — but with the Green Check Program, it is.

-This free certification program provides Fayette County businesses (from restaurants to nonprofits and apartments) the tools to enhance their sustainability efforts, improving:
+This free certification program gives Fayette County businesses of all types and sizes the tools to improve sustainability, including:

 • Waste reduction